Skip to content

 Commercial

-Hamish welcomes instructions across a broad range of commercial disputes, including sale of goods and supply of services, breach of contract, misrepresentation, bailment, commercial fraud, insolvency, and financial services.
-Examples of his recent work include:
+Hamish welcomes instructions across a broad range of commercial disputes.
+Examples of Hamish’s work include:

 • Advising and drafting particulars of claim to enforce a without prejudice settlement agreement made in relation to a defamation claim.